saibaba/monad_monoid/README.md

 Sure, what is the problem, then?
 Well with "." we are safe, it is universal operator operating on pure functions and not overloaded based on function type.
 All it matters that the input/output (types)  of functions being composed must match.
 We are able to compose any functions without knowing about them (their implementation).
 So "." is polymorphic.

 But, we do not live in pure world, we need functions that do different things based on the value, not type: For example Maybe or Either or List (empty vs. non-empty case) and so on.
 Here, the composition is not based on type but kleisli <=< as input and outputs of the functions being composed do not match.
 And this operator is not polymorphic.
+Ask ChatGPT for details.

 Still, what is the problem?
 Well, the composition of defined for the abstract data type T holding an object (like T in a -> T b) can define how the composition happens (via <=< operator that is being used to compose).
 For example see [this reference](https://stackoverflow.com/a/68075895).
 Also, different developers compose the same conditional logic differently (for example see monad_laws_assoc.hs and monad_laws_right_identity.hs).